-With recreational footfall across the Wicklow and Dublin Uplands continuing to grow, the impact to the area’s network of upland paths is being professionally surveyed to inform decisions on sustainable recreational use.
+With recreational footfall across the Wicklow and Dublin Uplands continuing to grow, the impact to the area’s network of upland paths has been professionally surveyed to inform future decisions on sustainable recreational use.

 Aside from managed trails such as the Wicklow Way, there is an extensive network of informal paths that criss-cross the Wicklow and Dublin Uplands, connecting routes, peaks and popular points of interest for hikers and walkers.
 Evolved through common usage over the decades, the impact of the ever-increasing footfall on these paths contribute to soil erosion and the loss of vegetation and sensitive habitats.
 Often scarring the landscape, the paths frequently cross fragile peat soil, leading to a loss of carbon and water runoff that affects the water quality of upland streams.

 To establish an accurate understanding of the current path conditions, Wicklow Uplands Council, Wicklow Mountains National Park (NPWS) and a host of project partners that includes Coillte, County Wicklow Partnership/Rural Recreation Officer, Dublin Mountains Partnership, Mountaineering Ireland, Mountain Meitheal and Wicklow County Council, commissioned a specialist survey to investigate further and to explore possible solutions to ensure that these areas are sustainably managed for future generations.

 With funding received through the LEADER Programme, an extensive survey of 167km of many of the popular upland paths located throughout the region, was recently completed by expert path surveyors ‘Walking the Talk’ .

 A Final Report providing an overview of the survey and it’s recommendations is now available for viewing.

 Below, please also find individual reports on each of the 50 routes that featured in the survey.